-In the framework of the Council of Europe project - "Strengthening the TWINING Capacities of the High School of Justice", the staff of the HSoJ enhanced knowledge and improved capacities related to planning and administering training cycle and to identifying training needs.
+In the framework of the Council of Europe project - "Strengthening the capacities related to planning and administering training cycle and to identifying training needs.
 On 29 November 2019 the School was awarded ISO certificate #707110701 which entered into force on 31 October 2019.